-All assessment in every year level is criteria based, i.e. it is based upon the set aims, goals and work requirements set for each Unit of Work.
+Assessment in each year level is criteria based, i.e. it is based upon the set aims, goals and work requirements set for each Unit of Work.

 At all levels, students are encouraged to undertake self-appraisal and interchange of values with each other in regard to achievement, attitude, effort and management skills.